CP-conserving SO(3) parameterization of the neutrino mixing matrix: Acknowledgments

 \section{Acknowledgments}

-We thank Monojit Ghosh and Wojciech Flieger for useful remarks.
+We thank Monojit Ghosh, Wojciech Flieger and Federico Sánchez for useful remarks.
 This work has been supported in part by the Polish National Science Center (NCN) under grant 2020/37/B/ST2/02371, the Research Excellence Initiative of the University of Silesia in Katowice and the Swiss National Science Foundation (SNSF) under grant MAPS IZ11Z0\_230193.